ubitech/arcadia-components/docs/index.md

 The project is currently using Docker to realise the component architecture so you should first locate the Docker image that would be able to wrap your component.
 View all available images from [hub.docker.com](https://hub.docker.com/).
 It is also possible to create your own Docker image.

-You should also define a base image for your new virtual machine VM instances that would host the ARCADIA agent (maestro).
+You should also define the base image that you want to wrap with the ARCADIA agent (maestro).
 It is also possible to create your own image.

 Docker Engine API v1.24 is supported.